-- Copies of opt-out notices - Copies of opt-in and joining notices - Evidence of enrolment into a relevant pension scheme - Evidence of contributions paid (you may find this in your payroll records) - Any other relevant records about your workforce (this ensures that any employee who should have been enrolled into your workplace pension has been)
+- Copies of opt-out notices - Copies of opt-in and joining notices - Evidence of enrolment into a relevant pension scheme - Evidence of contributions paid (usually found in your payroll records) - Any other relevant records about your workforce (this ensures that any employee who should have been enrolled into your workplace pension has been).

-By managing your workplace pension scheme with The People's Pension, you'll already have most of the information that The Pensions Regulator may ask for during an inspection.
+We'll have already supplied you with most of the information that The Pensions Regulator may ask for during an inspection.

-The table on page 4 outlines what you would have done so far.
-We've included a blank 'Comments/Checklist' column for you to use if you wish.
+The table on page 4 of this guide outlines what you would have done so far.
+We've included a blank 'Comments/ Checklist' column for you to use if you wish.

 It refers to your Online Services account, the system used by employers to manage their account with The People's Pension.
-For more about navigating around your Online Services account, take a look at our Online Services guide.
+If you need help navigating around your Online Services account, take a look at our Online Services guide.

-Task number Completed tasks The evidence/information to show The Pensions Regulator Comments/Checklist 1 Chosen a pension scheme and set it up before your staging/ duties start date A. Confirmation letter of your staging/duties start date from The Pensions Regulator.
+Task number Completed tasks The evidence/information to show The Pension Regulator Comments/Checklist 1 You've chosen your pension scheme and set it up before your staging/duties start date A. Confirmation letter of your staging/duties start date from The Pension Regulator.
 B. Any selection criteria you used when choosing a pension scheme.
-C. Contract documents between you and The People's Pension e.g. the 'Deed of Participation' or 'Agreement to Bind'.
-D. The specifics of your pension scheme with The People's Pension (contribution rates/earnings basis) are outlined in your worker groups.
-These can be viewed in the 'Manage Employer/Manage Worker Group' section in your Online Services account (more information on page 17 in the Online Services guide).
-Our details: Name: The People's Pension - occupational pension scheme Address: Manor Royal, Crawley, West Sussex, RH10 9QP Employer Pension Scheme Reference: Your admin account number with The People's Pension Pension Scheme Registry number: 12005993 2 Communicated with your employees about The People's Pension within 6 weeks of your staging/duties start date Each employee has been written to: A. explaining to those enrolled: that contributions will be deducted from their wages and paid into a pension scheme that they've the right to opt out of the scheme, if they wish to - more about the pension scheme you've chosen.
-B. explaining to those not enrolled: that they've a right to opt in to a workplace pension scheme or join a registered pension scheme.
-You and/or The People's Pension will have communicated to your employees about this by: sending a copy of the information by post providing your employees with the information in person sending information in an email sending information as a PDF or other attachments by email. , i i i i i i i i i i i i i i i i i i i Your payroll or admin system might have done this for you.
-You may have used one of our templates within the communications toolkit, such as our Duties start date template letter - Simply Comply .
-This would be a good starting point to show how you communicated with your employees.
+C. Contract documents between you and The People's Pension eg, the 'Deed of Participation' or 'Agreement to Bind'.
+D. The details of your pension scheme with The People's Pension, such as the contribution rates and earning basis, which are outlined in your worker groups.
+These can be viewed in the 'Manage employer/Manage worker group' section in your Online Services account (more information on page 17 of the Online Services guide).
+Our details: Name: The People's Pension - occupational pension scheme Address: Manor Royal, Crawley, West Sussex, RH10 9QP Employer Pension Scheme Reference: Your admin account number with The People's Pension Pension Scheme Registry number: 12005993 2 You've communicated with your employees about The People's Pension within 6 weeks of your staging/duties start date Each employee has been written to: A. explaining to those enrolled: that contributions will be deducted from their wages and paid into a pension scheme that they have the right to opt out of the scheme, if they wish to more about the pension scheme you've chosen.
+B. explaining to those not enrolled: that they have a right to opt in to a workplace pension scheme or join a registered pension scheme.
+You and/or The People's Pension will have communicated to your employees about this by: sending a copy of the information by post providing your employees with the information in person sending information in an email sending information as a PDF or other attachments by email.
+Your payroll or admin system might have done this for you.
+You may have used one of our templates within the communications toolkit, such as our Duties start date template letter - Simply Comply.
+This is a good starting point to show how you've